What To Do If You’re Being Investigated for Fraud

 Contact Our Charlotte Fraud Defense Attorneys for Help

 If you’re under investigation for fraud, you should hire an experienced criminal defense as soon as possible.
 Don’t wait to hire a lawyer because you’re worried that it makes you look guilty.
 Once the charges are filed, time is not on your side.
-At Randall & Stump, PLLC, we have the knowledge and experience to fight for you to get a fair result.
+At Randall & Stump, Criminal Defense Attorneys, we have the knowledge and experience to fight for you to get a fair result.
 To schedule a free and confidential evaluation of your case, contact us today at (980) 237-4579.